ValentinBodrov/spbsut-diploma/readme.md

         - box filter
         - SQR-box filter
         - 2D-filter
-    - selecting the object in front of pic and enhancing sharpness on it
+    - selecting the object in front of pic and enhancing sharpness on it (beta)
 - saving processed image

 **Future features**